Baldur's Gate II: Enhanced Edition: Development

-Beamdog had negotiated to get a contract for the first two Baldur's Gate games from Atari and Wizards of the Coast for approximately fourteen months before they were allowed to start working on the Enhanced Editions.
+Beamdog was in negotiations to get a contract for the first two Baldur's Gate games from Atari and Wizards of the Coast for approximately fourteen months before they were allowed to start working on the Enhanced Editions.
 Beamdog also needed to get a license to use the Infinity Engine from BioWare.
-Upon development, the decision was made to make the game available on the iPad—it will be compatible with all three generations of iPad.
-On March 15, 2012, remasters of both Baldur's Gate and Baldur's Gate II were announced.
+Upon development, the decision was made to make the game available on the iPad.
 Baldur's Gate II: Enhanced Edition was slated for a 2013 release for both the PC and iPad.
 Nat Jones was named the official art director for the remasters, with senior Dungeons & Dragons writer Dave Gross also joining the team.
 Sam Hulick composed new music for the game.

-Via his Twitter account, developer Trent Oster revealed that the studio would not be making an Xbox 360 version for either remaster, because the controller was not a good fit for the Infinity Engine.
-He added that his team would not be porting the game to Wii U due to their negative experience with Nintendo while developing MDK2 HD.
-It was later revealed that Sony had contacted Beamdog about making both remasters available on the PlayStation 3, though nothing would come out of it.
-Sony and Beamdog were unable to negotiate a price required for funding the redesign of the game, difficult due to differences in controls and the UI between the PC and PlayStation 3.
+Developer Trent Oster revealed that the Xbox 360 version for either remaster was canceled because the controller was not a good fit for the Infinity Engine.
+The Wii U version was also cancelled due to their negative experience with Nintendo while developing MDK2 HD.
+Sony contacted Beamdog about making both remasters available on the PlayStation 3, but nothing came out of it.
+Sony and Beamdog were unable to negotiate a price required for funding the redesign of the game, due to differences in controls and the UI between the PC and PlayStation 3.

-On June 19, 2013, Baldur's Gate II: Enhanced Edition's development was put on hold indefinitely due to legal issues with Atari.
-Developer Trent Oster described the Overhaul team as being "demoralized" due to the incident.
-Upon the resolution of the contractual and legal issues on August 15, 2013, Overhaul Games promised details regarding the remaster following the release of the patch for Baldur's Gate: Enhanced Edition.
-It was later confirmed that it would be "a while" before news about the remaster would be released, though.
-At the end of the month, the release date was announced and a gameplay trailer was shown, with confirmation of an iOS edition later on.
+The development of Baldur's Gate II: Enhanced Edition was initially put on hold in June 2013 due to legal issues with Atari before the resolution of the contractual and legal issues was made on August 15.
+The game was ultimately released in November of the same year.

 Skybound Games, a division of Skybound Entertainment, released the remastered version to Nintendo Switch, PlayStation 4 and Xbox One on October 15, 2019.